Slavery Documented

 Account of George Henderson in a Dispatch article published in August, 1911.

-Local tradition says that the granite blocks at each end of the front portico of the 1858 courthouse were used as slave auction blocks.
-At this time, only 1 documented witness account survives as evidence to support this story.
-Mark McCrary, born in 1838, in an 1911 Dispatch article, recalls his pre-Civil War memories about the sale of enslaved people on the blocks at the courthouse.
-Research is ongoing.
+There is a local tradition that says that the granite blocks at each end of the front portico of the 1858 courthouse were used as slave auction blocks.
+At this time, 1 documented witness account survives as evidence to support this story.

 2nd August 1911 Account of Mark McCrary.jpg